Capital One Financial

 Financial Health

-Capital One is performing well with strong revenue and cash flow, indicating solid financial stability.
+Capital One Financial is showing strong revenue and cash flow, indicating solid financial performance.

 Below Average